streamdao/stream-gold-bridge/Readme.md

 ## Introduction
-This repo is meant for the cross chain bridge contracts for Stream Protocol / Stream Gold.
+This repo is meant for the cross-chain bridge contracts for Stream Protocol / Stream Gold.
 Ethereum layer 2's and other chain information will be hosted in this repository, with smart contracts and tests in each chain hosted in their respectively named folders.

-Token -> RootTunnel<BaseRootTunnel> -> FxRoot -> StateSender -> Checkpoints(Merrkle Tree, Heimdall nodes) -> FxChild -> RootChildContract -> ChildToken (Mints)
+Token -> RootTunnel<BaseRootTunnel> -> FxRoot -> StateSender -> Checkpoints(Merrkle Tree, Heimdall nodes) -> FxBridge -> RootChildContract -> BridgeToken (Mints)

 ## Design philosophies